michielkalle/MiniBlockchain/README.md

 ```

 ## Run mini-blockchain
+This will create a test connection for socket port 8999
 ```
 yarn run start
 ```

-## Run docker
+## Create docker container for production
 Create container, run it.
-Connect on port: 49160
+Connect on socket port: 49160, or whatever port you want
 ```
 docker build -t michielkalle/mini-blockchain .
 docker run -p 49160:8999 michielkalle/mini-blockchain